FAQ: Sixth Form Entry

 What are the admissions requirements?

 Applicants are expected to submit an application form including subject choices, a personal statement and various other details.
 Based on this information, all candidates sit our own entrance tests.
 We ask also for a copy of the last school reports and later a reference from the current school.
-Applicants to the Sixth Form would usually be expecting mostly A or A* grades in their GCSE/IGCSE exams (or the equivalent for other curricula).
+Applicants to the Sixth Form should usually be expecting mostly 8s and 9s in their GCSE/IGCSE exams (or the equivalent for other curricula).

 Do I need to speak good English?